 Porfolio of AndresR at iStock where he is exclusive.

-Adriana Rodríguez’s bright smile is one you can surely recognise because it appears in ads and graphic designs all over the world.
+Adriana Rodríguez’s bright smile is one you can surely recognize because it appears in ads and graphic designs all over the world.
 Not surprising, as she is a regular model in images shot by her brother, the renowned stock photographer Andres Rodríguez –or andresr if you go by his stock imagery brand– who sells his high-quality photos exclusive at Getty Images and iStock.

 What is cool about Colombian-born Adriana is that she’s not only a recurrent muse in Andres’ pictures, thanks to her uber-commercial looks.
 She’s heavily involved in the production side of things, acting as business manager and second shooter in many of the photoshoots they do.
 Check out Andres fan page at Facebook and here on Instagram where you can follow his work.

-Both the Rodríguez siblings are active on social media platforms like Instagram, where they share beautiful photos of their travels around the world, valuable insights on photography production and the latest images they have up for licensing at stock photo sites.
+Both the Rodríguez siblings are active on social media platforms like Instagram, where they share beautiful photos of their travels around the world, valuable insights on photography production, and the latest images they have up for licensing at stock photo sites.
 In her own Insta profile, Adriana from time to time shares fun selfies posing next to adverts that feature her – or well, that feature the stock photos she poses for.

 It’s not hard to see this is a model is strongly committed with the stock photography industry, that she enjoys the exposure that comes with her popularity, and leads a very rich and fruitful career.